Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Feast your eyes on the all new, second generation Q7.
 And I stress second generation, because the previous Q7 was the first, remaining in production for 10 years, receiving a few facelifts over its life.
+Take a look at our 2013 Audi A5 review to compare with an older Audi.
+Or, you can compare it with some of the best luxury cars.

 Let’s get the powertrain out of the way.
 Taking this 4,938 lb car from 0-60 in 5.7 seconds is Audi’s very capable and responsive Supercharge 3.0L V6 which produces 333 hp.
 It’s mated to an 8-speed TipTronic gearbox.
 Top speed you ask?
 130 mph.
+If you’d rather go with a luxury brand, take a look at our 2013 Cadillac XTS review.

 Fuel economy is 19/25 city/highway or 21 combined.
 Where as the previous generation, which was fatter and less efficient, saw a 16/22 city/highway and 18 combined.
 So needless to say, a marked improvement.